jenlindner/26thycalifornia/docs/index.rst

 js/app.js: Hello world
 ----------------------

-And last but not least, get the Javascript add running by editing ``js/app.js``:
+And last but not least, get the JavaScript app running by editing ``js/app.js``:

 .. code-block:: javascript